Addie Lake Station North Lake Station Leeblain Station

-The station featured in the pictures below was constructed in 1907 by Canadian Northern.
+The station featured in the pictures below was constructed circa 1907 by Canadian Northern.
 It was designed by Ralph Benjamin Pratt, and was one of CNoR’s Third-Class stations, which were used in rural areas.
-North Lake featured the newly introduced Plan 100-29, which was a revision of the original Plan 100-3.
-The updated design was 4 feet (1.23m) longer than her predecessor, which changed the shape of the roof and resulted in a structure that measured 46 feet by 22 feet (14m x 6.7m).
+North Lake featured the newly introduced Plan 100-29, which was a revision of the original Plan 100-3 used on her sister station at Silver Mountain.
+The updated design was 4 feet (1.23m) longer than its predecessor, which changed the shape of the roof and resulted in a structure that measured 46 feet by 22 feet (14m x 6.7m).

 A garage and machine shop were built approximately .8 miles (1.36km) further west at the end of steel, just north of property owned by the Bishop Family.

 An effort was made to save the station in the 1970s, which failed but resulted in the construction of a replica station at nearby Addie Lake.
 The replica survived until 2004.

 For more information, please visit the North Lake Station Wikipedia page here.